akdwivedi21/lending-club-case-study/README.md

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- python
+- jupyter notebook
+- pandas
+- numpy
+- matplotlib
+- seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->